 - Do you prefer an Undermount Sink?
 It will give a sleek, modern look with no rim visible on the counter and will allow easy counter cleaning.

 - Do you prefer a Drop-in Sink?
 This style is more difficult to clean around and is becoming less popular in high-end bathrooms.

 - Do you prefer a Countertop Sink that sits on the counter and serves as a design element or focal point of the room?

 Bathroom Fixtures and Accessories

 The bathroom fixtures and accessories are the “jewelry” of the bathroom.
-Take your time to choose hardware that you enjoy seeing and touching and that is durable, high quality and will not peel, pit, tarnish or easily dent or break.
+Take your time to choose hardware that you enjoy seeing and touching.
+Ascertain that it is high quality and durable, and that it will not peel, pit, tarnish, dent or break.

 - Sink and Tub Faucets

 - Shower Knobs, Rods, Shower Head